axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 [Introduction to nodes](./../node-operators/introduction.md).

 ### Node operator
 A node operator is an individual or institution that sets up and configure nodes for the validator.
-The node operator and validator might actually be the same person or entity. but, this documentation makes a distinction between these roles for clarity.
+The node operator and validator might actually be the same person or entity, but this documentation makes a distinction between these roles for clarity.
 For example, see sections [Node operators](/docs/node-operators) and [Validators](/docs/validators).

 ## P
 ### Proof of Authority (PoA)